 Leverage this powerful fact.
 Track your leads’ web form activity, and you’ll be rewarded for your speed and attention.

 Many sales reps use time-blocking to ensure maximum productivity.
-If you find that 8-11am local time is when you get the best reach rates, schedule your call prospecting during these hours.
+If you find 8-11 am local time is when you get the best reach rates, schedule your cold calling & sales prospecting activities during these hours.

 If there’s one thing that too many sales reps suck at, it’s following up.
 It’s the same old story—you don’t want to be annoying, so you play it safe.
-But if you want to close more deals, you need to develop a follow-up strategy that will get you more clients and help you close more deals.
+But if you want to close more deals, you need to develop an effective outreach strategy.

-Keep these stats in mind as you’re planning your own follow up strategy.
+Keep these stats in mind as you’re planning your own follow up plan.

 That’s a lot of follow-up calls and a lot of potential hassle.
 With Close, five calls equals five clicks, and you won’t even have to schedule a reminder.
 Our workflows and SmartViews ensure that nothing falls through the cracks.

-There’s no excuse for this.
-Being persistent will show your lead that you're serious about closing a deal.
+Being persistent shows you're serious about closing a deal.
 Knowing how to follow up correctly will boost your chances of reaching a prospect and landing a sale.
 Do both and you'll achieve more success.

-Each year, companies kiss hours of productivity goodbye.
-They’re too busy entering data and logging activity.
-The sales team at Foursquare was experiencing this until they tried Close.
-It took them 16 clicks to log a call in Salesforce but only 2 clicks in Close.
-They’re now able to focus more on interacting with prospects and closing deals instead of wasting time with manual data entry.
+Each year, sales reps waste hundreds of hours on boring tasks like entering data and logging prospect outreach.
+The sales team at Foursquare had this same issue–until they tried Close.
+It took reps 16 clicks to log a call in Salesforce but only 2 clicks in Close.
+Now, they have more time to spend interacting with prospects and closing deals instead of wasting time on manual data entry.

-And if that’s not enough to convince you to up your productivity, these stats will drive home the point.
+If that’s not enough to convince you to up your productivity, these stats will highlight just what's at stake.

 We don’t think you should even lose $1 due to lost productivity.
 Manage your leads efficiently and stay on top of things with Close.

 Close automatically logs all your interactions with prospects and leads.
-Emails, phone calls are automatically tracked—so you can spend more time closing deals and less time entering data.
+Emails and phone calls are automatically tracked—so you can spend more time closing deals and less time entering data.

-We built Close to combat this stupid loss of productivity.
-Close is intuitive, and our customers get new reps up and running in just one week instead of taking 10 months.
-And using a simple onboarding hack can get new sales hires up to speed much faster.
+We built Close to combat this loss of productivity.
+Close is intuitive, and our customers get new reps up and running in just one week.
+Even better, this simple onboarding hack can get new sales hires up to speed much faster.

 Manage your time and leads more wisely.
 Using a first-rate CRM (cough, Close, cough) will allow you to track everything you need to, all in one place.
 Stay focused on interacting with your prospect instead of doing busywork.